LivePersonInc/developer-center/pages/documents/GettingStarted/EssentialResources/engagement_attributes.md

 * Using our Monitoring API, you can build programmatic logic which displays certain engagements to specific visitors, based on their SDEs.

-* Using our Data APIs, you're looking to search through your LiveEngage history for specific users or behaviors.
+* Using our Data APIs, you're looking to search through your Conversational Cloud history for specific users or behaviors.
 You can use SDEs to filter and analyze the returned data according to diverse set types and categories.
 This allows you to build your own reporting using these APIs.

 ### Using SDEs